DILCISBoard/E-ARK-AIP/index.md

-The AIP format offers a structure for storing the complete SIP, and it allows holding data and metadata which are created during SIP to AIP conversion and data that are created during the lifecycle of the AIP.
+The AIP format offers a structure for storing the complete SIP, and it allows holding data and metadata which are created during SIP to AIP conversion and data that are created during the life-cycle of the AIP.

 It is important to note that the AIP format implements the CSIP differently compared to the SIP and the DIP.
 The SIP and the DIP represent “snapshots in